labradorescence/fe-code-test/README.md

 We recommend you spend between 2-4 hours on this and go ahead and send us the result.
 Please also add to this readme any questions you would want to ask, and the assumptions you made.

-# Assumptions

-- wcag compliance is a top priority
-- test coverage is a middle priority
-- mobile-functionality is a top priority
-- given the time constraint, i'm presuming support for CSS3/HTML5
-- internationalization is a non-priority (for now)
-- i'm not installing React-Router and doing dynamic linking for the search results, although I'd probably want to at least consider that option in a production scenario, partially because of making sure that the links in this demo actually work, and partially to avoid tangling with the focus-management challenges that come with full-SPA builds in the allotted time frame.
-- i didn't see a specified linter, so i used the prettier set up i use on my own projects that have a CRA base (see package.json for "format" script).
-- the search results had some markup in the titles, so i "played it safe" using the dompurify library to set the innerHTML of the article titles and preserve the implied formatting.

-# Questions

-- what browsers and versions do we prioritize writing for/supporting?
-- are there any breakpoints to manage for other than "desktop" and "mobile"
-- what do we want to tell our users when there is no response to their search query? (is no answer a sufficient answer?)
-- are there any languages other than english that we expect to support?
-- i notice there isn't alt-text for some or all of the lede images -- how do we ensure this gap gets filled going forward?

 # Docs from CRA: